 The Scheme is projected to cost $80 million.

 2. How much has been funded by the State Government?

 $19 million has been committed by the State Government to date.

 3. How much has been funded by the Federal Government?

-The Federal Government has committed up to $1 million to finalise the regulatory approvals required to progress the scheme to construction.
+A further $1.5 million has been granted to finalise the regulatory approvals required to progress the scheme to construction.

 The process of seeking environmental approvals from the Department of Water and Environmental Regulation and the Environmental Protection Authority is underway.

-These works will be co-managed by the Southern Forests Irrigation Co-operative and the Department of Primary Industries and Regional Development.
+These works are co-managed by the SF Irrigation Co-operative and the Department of Primary Industries and Regional Development.

 1. What is involved in the construction of the scheme?
 What infrastructure needs to be built?